-DEWNR is planning a potential operation of the Chowilla Regulator between August and December 2017 in conjunction with raising Lock 6, to consolidate the benefits from watering and flooding in 2016.
+Given the ongoing low flows, the planned potential operation of the Chowilla Regulator between August and December 2017 in conjunction with large scale raising of Lock 6, is looking increasingly unlikely.
 This event will only commence if flows reach 20 GL/day and are predicted to increase to 35 GL/day.